Editorial Policies

 Plagiarism Policy:

-There is no space for any form of plagiarized material in our journals.
+There is no space for any form of plagiarized material in Neoplasia Research journals.

 It is noteworthy that all articles submitted to Neoplasia Research are subjected to plagiarism check (copying of any material) on submission.
-Professionally-recognized soft ware, iThenticate is used to evaluate all submissions.
+Professionally-recognized soft wareis used to evaluate plagiarism in all submissions.
 Our authors are instructed to assure the journals’ editors about following this policy by providing proper citation of any directly quoted material whether in text form, images, data or ideas.
 Articles may be highly prone to major revisions or even rejection if their amount of similarity index to other articles in our database is found greater than the allowed limits.
-We make sure to check all articles against plagiarism just after their submission however, in rare cases of detection of plagiarism after publication of the article, a correction may be issued or the publisher reserves the right to retract the paper and inform the authors’ institutions about their decision to do so.
+We make sure to check all articles against plagiarism just after their submission however, in rare cases of detection of plagiarism after publication of the article, Neoplasia Research reserves the right to retract the article from its website simultaneously issuing a note of retraction at the website along with the reason, and informing the authors’ institutions about their decision to do so.

 Protecting Individual Data/Maintaining Confidentiality